Friday, October 31, 2025

 Anyone with information on this case is asked to call the Collision Analysis and Reconstruction Unit at 301-731-4422.

-Anyone with information is asked to contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
+Anyone with information may also contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
 You can remain anonymous.
-Please refer to case number 25-0047704.
+Please refer to case number 25-0059696.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.

-Callers wishing to remain anonymous may contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
-Please refer to case number 25-0047477.
+Anyone with information may also contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
+You can remain anonymous.
+Please refer to case number 25-0056867.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.

-Homicide Unit detectives are investigating a fatal shooting that occurred in Oxon Hill on Wednesday afternoon.
-The victim is 25-year-old Nathaniel Stephon Grier of New Carrollton.
+Homicide Unit detectives are investigating a fatal shooting that occurred in Oxon Hill on Saturday night.
+The victim is 32-year-old Kevin Michael Howe of Washington, DC.
 A reward of up to $25,000 is being offered for information leading to an arrest and indictment in this case.

 Detectives are working to determine a motive and identify a suspect(s).